ashleychontos/pySYD/docs/examples.rst

 High SNR Examples
 ===================

-Below are examples of medium to high signal-to-noise (SNR) detections in three stars of different evolutionary states.
-The first example includes a brief description of the output plots.
+Below are three examples of medium to high signal-to-noise (SNR) detections for stars of different evolutionary states.
+See the
+:ref:`description<description>` for more details about the output figures.

 KIC 1435467
 *************